A network of school leaders managing their community during COVID-19

-As a school or district leader, you face a unique set of challenges when implementing fundamental restorative concepts.
-Putting Theory into Practice for School Administrators is a six-week intensive online experience designed for principals, superintendents and other school administrators with leadership responsibility over school culture and climate.
+As a school or district leader, you face a unique set of challenges when adapting to your school's new learning plans while striving to maintain positive relationships.
+Putting Theory into Practice for School Administrators is an intensive online experience designed for principals, superintendents and other school administrators with leadership responsibility over school culture and climate.

-- Weeks 1 and 2 focus on the social discipline window, emphasizing self-reflection and competencies to set high expectations and provide high levels of support in your school.
+- Units 1 and 2 focus on the social discipline window, emphasizing self-reflection and competencies to set high expectations and provide high levels of support in your school.

-- Weeks 3 and 4 delve deeply into proactive community building, including practical ways to foster positive relationships with staff, students and parents.
+- Units 3 and 4 delve deeply into proactive community building, including practical ways to foster positive relationships with staff, students and parents.

-- Weeks 5 and 6 explore responses to harm and how to utilize problem-solving strategies to address needs that arise among your entire school community.
+- Units 5 and 6 explore responses to harm and how to utilize problem-solving strategies to address needs that arise among your entire school community.

 * Prerequisite: You must have completed Introduction to Restorative Practices and Using Circles Effectively (days 1 and 2 of our in-person Basic Restorative Practices event) or Restorative Practices for Educators before registering.